+Legal Protection of Computer Programs/Databases and Software Licences 2014

-Legal basis for special protection of databases Databases are protected by the Copyright Act, which is harmonised with the European Union, especially with Directive 96/9/EC on legal protection of databases.
-Scope of protection The maker of a database can prohibit the permanent or temporary transfer of the database or any form of availability to the public by distribution if able to prove a substantial qualitative and/or quantitative investment in obtaining, arranging, verifying and presenting the contents of that database.
-Limitations on scope of protection The maker of a database which is lawfully made available to the public in any manner cannot prevent lawful users of the database from extracting and re-using insubstantial parts of its contents.
-A lawful user of a database made available to the public can extract or re-use substantial parts of its contents without the authorisation of the maker: for private purposes of the contents of a non-electronic database; for illustration for teaching or scientific research in various fields if the source is indicated and to the extent justified by the non-commercial purpose to be achieved; for public and state security, an administrative or judicial procedure.
+Databases are protected by the Copyright Act, which is harmonised with the European Union, especially with Directive 96/9/EC on legal protection of databases.

+The maker of a database can prohibit the permanent or temporary transfer of the database or any form of availability to the public by distribution if able to prove a substantial qualitative and/or quantitative investment in obtaining, arranging, verifying and presenting the contents of that database.

+The maker of a database which is lawfully made available to the public in any manner cannot prevent lawful users of the database from extracting and re-using insubstantial parts of its contents.

+A lawful user of a database made available to the public can extract or re-use substantial parts of its contents without the authorisation of the maker:

+- for private purposes of the contents of a non-electronic database; - for illustration for teaching or scientific research in various fields if the source is indicated and to the extent justified by the non-commercial purpose to be achieved; - for public and state security, an administrative or judicial procedure.